Sending your data to our servers, please wait...

 Guest posting or guest blogging is the act of writing and publishing an article on another company’s website.

 While guest posting may seem like extra work, it can certainly be worth it.
-It can help:
+It can have an amazing impact on your SEO:

 With that said, to reap these benefits, you need to follow certain best practices.
 Working with spammy websites to merely create backlinks could actually hurt your SEO, credibility, and traffic.
 No payoff there.

 Luckily, you don’t need to hunt down these tried-and-true tactics.
-As part of our SEO Series, here are four guest posting best practices that’ll get you the results you’re looking for.
+As part of our SEO Series, here is our guest posting guide with four best practices that’ll get you the results you’re looking for.

 You want to contribute to websites that’ll create the best return for your company.
 To weed out the good ones from the bad, here are some factors you’ll want to consider: